 - A soft-bristle toothbrush to prevent gum irritation

-- Toothpaste designed to insulate the nerve that registers pain
+- Toothpaste is designed to insulate the nerve that registers pain

 If you have sensitive teeth, visit us to discuss your symptoms.
 We can help determine the cause of your pain and develop a course of treatment.